chenyuqi990215/HuggingDragon-Docs/docs/source/get_started/quick_start.rst

 Before starting, make sure you have the following:

 - HuggingDragon installed and set up on your machine.
-- Python 3.7 or higher installed.
+- Python version 3.8 is installed.

 Trajectory Recovery
 ===================